nitodeco/terralith-antiqueatlas-patch/README.md

 </p>

 <p align="center">
-    A Minecraft Resource Pack that provides texture mappings for Antique Atlas to handle Terralith biomes.
+    A resource pack for Minecraft: Java Edition that provides texture mappings for Antique Atlas to handle Terralith biomes.
 </p>

 ## Download

 All versions can be downloaded from the [GitHub Releases page](https://github.com/nitodeco/terralith-antiqueatlas-patch/releases).

-This resource pack is also available on [Modrinth](https://modrinth.com/resourcepack/antique-atlas-terralith-patch).
+This resource pack is also available on [Modrinth](https://modrinth.com/resourcepack/antiqueatlas-terralith-patch).

 ## Contributing